 Diet | Omnivorous |

-Freshwater Angelfish is one of the most popular large fish which comes as the first choice for most beginners.
+Freshwater Angelfish is one of the most popular large fish, the first choice for most beginners.
 These fish that belong to the family Cichlidae are known for their graceful swimming behavior.

-They are an ideal preference for the large community tank as these fish are friendly and peaceful.
+They are ideal for the large community tank as these fish are friendly and peaceful.

 These Angelfish can adjust well in an aquarium with ideal conditions, and once they adapt to the captive situation, these fish are hardy.

-Angelfish are omnivorous and feed on most of the tropical food you provide them.
-They are easy to take care of making themselves the best choice among the large fish.
+Angelfish are omnivorous and feed on most of the tropical food you provide.
+They are easy to take care of, making themselves the best choice among the large fish.

 These angelfish are peaceful fish but can be aggressive towards each other during spawning and breeding.